Children want to love their parents. They also need to know they did not cause the addiction and it is never their fault.

 Be consistent; don’t make threats; lovingly follow through on consequences.

-YOUR CHILD NOTICES YOUR DRINKING BEHAVIORS
+YOUR CHILD NOTICES YOUR DRINKING BEHAVIORS OR DRUG MISUSE BEHAVIORS

 If you find yourself or your friends drinking excessively, be aware that this is likely to have a profound effect on your child’s future relationship with alcohol and your relationship with your child.
 If your drinking is causing problems in your relationships with your children or your spouse, you are strongly encouraged to seek a professional evaluation to assess not only your risk for problem drinking, but also your child’s risk for problem drinking in the future, often fueled by the chronic emotional stress of living with a parent with a drinking problem.